janfreyberg/superintendent/README.md

 **`superintendent`** provides an `ipywidget`-based interactive labelling tool for your data.
 It allows you to flexibly label all kinds of data.
 It also allows you to combine your data-labelling task with a statistical or machine learning model to enable quick and practical active learning.

+## Getting started

+Take a look at the documentation: http://www.janfreyberg.com/superintendent/

+It has some explanations of how the library works, and it also has many examples.

+If you'd like to try the library without installing it, check out the [repository on binder](https://mybinder.org/v2/gh/janfreyberg/superintendent/master?filepath=examples.ipynb).

 ## Installation

 ```